 Learn more here – San Benito Arts Council

 Learn more here – United Way of San Benito County

 The team of 20-25 volunteer firefighters enable the city’s fire department to do more for the community than what can otherwise be achieved with limited government funding.
-Since 1890, they have provided fire protection, prevention and suppression, as well as education to local schools, service groups and organizations.
+Since 1890, they have provided fire protection and prevention, as well as education to local schools, service groups and organizations.
 Current programs include:

 School Kids Fire Safety, teaching local children about fire safety;